Ben Starr (actor)

-Ben Starr is an English actor, known for his acting roles in Survivor, Dickensian and Quantum Break.
+Ben Starr is an English actor.
+After a string of minor roles, mainly on television, he had his breakthrough as a voice actor after starring as Clive Rosfield in Final Fantasy XVI, for which he received a Golden Joystick Award for Best Lead Performer, and nominations from The Game Awards and the New York Game Awards, in addition to being longlisted for the BAFTA Games Award for Performer in a Leading Role.
+Starr has subsequently gone on to voice many characters in video games, most notably Verso in Clair Obscur: Expedition 33, for which he received a second nomination from The Game Awards, and Prometheus in Hades II.
+Since 2024, he has also played Raidion Thornbear in the Fallen Fates actual play web series Natural Six alongside other professionals from the UK games industry.

 Biography

 Starr was born in Bristol.
 He attended Queen Elizabeth's Hospital School and was Captain of School 2005/6.
 While at school he was a member of Great Western Youth Theatre, Bristol Old Vic Youth Theatre and HTV Television Workshop.
-He studied History at the University of Durham and was President of Castle Theatre Company, a member of DULOG and a founding member of DIM.
+He studied History at the Durham University and was President of Castle Theatre Company, a member of DULOG, as well as a founding member of DIM.
 On graduating from Durham he completed a 2 year postgraduate acting course at the London Academy of Music and Dramatic Art (LAMDA).

 Career

 His first role was in Father Brown in 2013, followed by Doctors in 2013, and The Musketeers in 2015.
 He played Captain James Hawdon in the BBC series Dickensian.
-In 2016 he had roles in Casualty as Nathan Mason and he starred in the role of Donatello in Medici: Masters of Florence.
+In 2016, he had roles in Casualty as Nathan Mason and he starred in the role of Donatello in Medici: Masters of Florence.
 In 2017 he landed a recurring role as the Apothecary, Dr Christopher Priestley, in the Sky1 series Jamestown.

+Starr voiced the main character Clive Rosfield in the role-playing video game Final Fantasy XVI, for which his performance was widely acclaimed and enriched his stardom in the video game industry.
+He also hosted the Golden Joystick Awards in 2024, after having won the award for Best Lead Performer the previous year.
+He reprised his role as a DLC character in the first season pass for the fighting game Tekken 8.

+Starr would also go on to star as Jimbo when advertising the 2024 indie game Balatro.
+During the 21st British Academy Games Awards, he would reprise this role to accept the Debut Game Award on Balatro creator LocalThunk's behalf.
+He voiced the character Verso in the 2025 video game Clair Obscur: Expedition 33.